nicobovina/nicobovina/README.md

-I'm a psychologist who programs.
+I'm a Fullstack web developer.
 A couple of years ago I studied computer science in ARG.<br>
 I <b>love algorithms</b>.
 They simplify our lives (at least they try).<br>
-Now I'm improving my JavaScript skills, but learning data science is on my bucket list.<br><br>
+Also, I am a psychologist.
+That allowed me to increase my soft skills and take my job seriously.
 My <i>values</i>: <b>learn</b> & <b>live</b>.